Pull to refresh

 Rule Changes

-U.S. Secretary of the Interior - Lost all five preliminary injunction hearings; no appeals filed as of February 10; judges across political spectrum questioned national security rationale as pretextual
+Lost all five preliminary injunction hearings; no appeals filed as of February 10; judges across political spectrum questioned national security rationale as pretextual

-On December 22, 2025, Interior Secretary Doug Burgum paused every major offshore wind farm under construction off the East Coast.
-Vineyard Wind, Revolution Wind, Sunrise Wind, Empire Wind, and Coastal Virginia Offshore Wind—representing $28 billion in investment and enough power for millions of homes—all stopped work on orders from Washington citing radar interference and national security risks near military installations.
+On December 22, 2025, Interior Secretary Doug Burgum paused all major offshore wind construction on the East Coast: Vineyard Wind, Revolution Wind, Sunrise Wind, Empire Wind, and Coastal Virginia Offshore Wind.
+These five projects, representing $28 billion in investment and enough power for millions of homes, halted on orders from Washington citing radar interference and national security risks near military installations.

 The Western Arctic rule war: BLM’s 2024 NPR-A protections are officially gone